amiellib/LoRaSMS433/README.md

   <img width="500" height="300" src="/images/import_library.jpeg">
 </p>

-The following will open and search for "lora sandeep" and install Then search for "ssd1306" (scroll down) and install
+The following will open and search for "lora sandeep" and install.
+Then search for "ssd1306" (scroll down) and install.

 <p align="center">
   <img width="320" height="300" src="/images/sandeep.PNG">